© Still Waters Trust 2021 All Rights Reserved

 Homes and property completely destroyed

 It is difficult to describe the extent of the damage to home and property.
+The pictures

-The pictures below show a little of the devastation caused by the Tsunami.
+show a little of the devastation caused by the Tsunami.

 During my time in Sri Lanka I visited Batticaloa on the Eastern coast which took the worst